crate/cratedb-guide/docs/connect/odbc/setup-body.md

 :Windows:

-  On Windows, download the latest 64 bit driver installer (MSI file) from the [psqlODBC download site] and invoke it.
+  On Windows, download the latest 64-bit driver installer (MSI file) from the [psqlODBC download site] and invoke it.
   [Installing PostgreSQL ODBC Drivers] includes a walkthrough including screenshots.